micmejia/bible-dump/NKJV/Acts/Acts 26.md

 Now as he thus made his defense, Festus said with a loud voice, "Paul, you are beside yourself!
 Much learning is driving you mad!"

 ###### 25
-But he said, "I am not [^e]mad, most noble Festus, but speak the words of truth and reason.
+But he said, "I am not mad, most noble Festus, but speak the words of truth and reason.

 ###### 26
 For the king, before whom I also speak freely, knows these things; for I am convinced that none of these things escapes his attention, since this thing was not done in a corner.